 The cast of characters includes Helen (Cati Glidewell, Gags The Clown) an acerbic drunk with a fear of water.
-Kelly (Jennifer Nangle, 10/31, Ugly Sweater Party) who fears not living up to society’s standards of beauty.
+Kelly (Jennifer Nangle, Tales for the Campfire 3, Ugly Sweater Party) who fears not living up to society’s standards of beauty.
 And Nate (Tom McCarthy) whose irrational fear involves teeth and dentists.
 That right there opens up a wealth of possibilities for creative mayhem.

 And there are a few cringe-inducing moments in Irrational Fear.
 Given the budget, they’re a mix of things shown, implied and amplified with sound effects.
 But at least there’s some effects and onscreen deaths.
 I’m getting fed up with films that think cutting out all the effects is the best way to keep the budget down.

 And that’s what Irrational Fear needs.
 Because this isn’t an original plot.
 It’s been done in dozens of low budget genre films and a couple of major studio efforts as well.
 One of them, Phobia, was directed by John Huston (The African Queen, Prizzi’s Honor) in 1980.
 At various points noted genre writers Gary Sherman, Ronald Shusett, Jimmy Sangster and Dan O’Bannon all worked on the script.